 A little more about Potato.
 When the book first came out, I appeared on a dozen broadcasts with National Public Radio, including "Morning Edition" with Renee Montagne.
 Later, I did a stint on camera as a historical consultant for the PBS documentary about potato blight, Hot Potatoes.
 I contributed the article on the potato for the Oxford Encyclopedia of the Modern World and was interviewed by The History Channel for a program in its "Modern Marvels" series.
 The Potato has been translated into six languages, most recently German.

 Published in Britain under the title The Potato: How It Changed History (Macmillan, 1999; Pan, 2000), the book won the André Simon Special Commendation Award, given annually to a book about food.
 That was a great honor, not least because previous winners of the Andre Simon Award include Claudia Roden, whose book of Jewish cooking from around the world has a special place in my kitchen.
 But I also smile whenever I think of a radio interview with a station in county Clare, Ireland, when the interviewer, whose accent was pure poetry, said, "Now, about those spuds, Larry--give us the real scoop."

-I live in Seattle with my wife and younger son, who's now in college.
-This fall (2018), my work-in-progress novel, Exposure, gained me entry to an artists' residency at the Brush Creek Foundation for the Arts, in Saratoga, Wyoming.
+I live in Seattle with my wife and younger son, who's now in college, and where I'm chairman of the Author's Guild regional chapter.
+Last fall (2018), my work-in-progress novel, Exposure, gained me entry to an artists' residency at the Brush Creek Foundation for the Arts, in Saratoga, Wyoming.
 I had the time of my writing life there amid beautiful scenery and congenial company.